diarmidmackenzie/tetris-engine/README.md

 In reality we're not there yet...
 The code is still at a very early alpha stage.

 Biggest limitations to be aware of:

-- There is no game start/stop control.
-Only way to restart the game is to refresh your browser.
-This is a high priority to address.

 - There are no options to customize 6DoF controls.